 Volunteers serve coffee in the narthex after the morning worship service, as well as other special occasions.

 Volunteers honor families by serving refreshments after funerals held in our church.

 Gladys Powney 662-1642 or Lee Yonker 662-0127

-A table next to mailboxes in the narthex is the place to look for sign-up sheets, brochures from para-church organizations, envelopes for sending letters to missionaries, and more.
+The Coffee Bar in the narthex is the place to look for sign-up sheets, brochures from para-church organizations, and more.
 Check it out.

-The church library is located beside the south entrance to the sanctuary.
+The church library is located across from the Coffee Bar.
 Books of fiction by popular Christian authors; Christian devotional or reference books; jigsaw puzzles; DVDs and videos are all available for those who want to borrow them.